vivaria/edisonrul.ing/docs/source/cards/e/everliving-underworld-cannon.md

 ### Card Rulings

-●Everliving Underworld Cannon's effect is a Trigger Effect.
+*   Everliving Underworld Cannon's effect is a Trigger Effect.
-●Everliving Underworld Cannon's effect always activates the first time a Zombie-Type monster is Special Summoned onto your side of the field during each turn.
+*   Everliving Underworld Cannon's effect always activates the first time a Zombie-Type monster is Special Summoned onto your side of the field during each turn.